 Contact: Dream Study Team: 212-305-3317 / dream@cumc.columbia.edu

 Additional Study Information: The Mailman School of Public Health at Columbia University is doing a research study to learn how improving sleep habits affects heart health.
-We are looking for Hispanic/Latino/a/x individuals aged 30-65 years with no history of cancer or heart disease.
+We are looking for adults aged 30+ years with no history of cancer or heart disease.
 To see if individuals qualify for the study, those who are interested in participating will first do an in-person visit and their blood pressure will be taken.
 Qualifying participants will wear a wrist monitor to track their sleep habits for a week. $25 will be given for completing these screening activities.
 Individuals who qualify for the study will be invited to participate in the study.
-Participating in this research study involves 6- 8 study visits over 6 months, a blood draw, wearing a Fitbit wristband for the entire study time, wearing a blood pressure monitor three times for 24 hours each time, wearing a glucose monitor two times for 7 days each time, attending online and in-person sleep health education sessions, completing questionnaires, and receiving feedback from the study team.
+Participating in this research study involves 6- 8 study visits over 6 months, a blood draw, wearing a Fitbit wristband for the entire study time, wearing a blood pressure monitor three times for 24 hours each time, attending online and in-person sleep health education sessions, completing questionnaires, and receiving feedback from the study team.
 Participants will receive up to $525 for research activities (including screening).

 Investigator